goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 2. Regularization
   - Keep all the features, but reduce the influence of some parameters

----

-**Q13.
-What is Regularization?**
+## <a name="q13"></a> Q13.
+What is Regularization?

-**A13.** Most of the time, in order to decrease the variance and increase model’s generalizability we want to reduce the number of features.
+Most of the time, in order to decrease the variance and increase model’s generalizability we want to reduce the number of features.
 One method is keeping all the featues in the model while decreasing their weights by shrinking them towards zero.
 Sometimes they are shrunken down to exactly zero.
 This is called regularization.
 Regularization plays an important role in high-dimensional datasets.
 We basically penalize the loss function by adding an extra term.
 This extra term depends on the feature weights, the higher the weights the more we penalize the loss function.
 Remember the cost function for linear regression.
 Here is the version with added *regularization term:*

 $${J(Q)} = \frac{1}{2m} \sum_{i=1}^m (h_{Q}(x^{(i)}) - y^{(i)})^2 + \lambda\sum_{i=1}^n Q_j^2$$